Zanzibar beach holidays, Stone Town tours and spice plantations

 Zanzibar Overview

-Zanzibar Island is breathtaking escape surrounded by endless golden beaches that rate among the finest in the world.
-The sea is shallow, but venture further out into the sparkling, turquoise water and you'll find coral reefs for great snorkelling and diving.
-The larger islands are lush and highly fertile and everywhere the air is suffused with the aroma of fruit and spices: it's an intoxicating, exotic atmosphere.
+Zanzibar Island is a breathtaking escape surrounded by endless golden beaches that rate among the finest in the world.
+The sea is shallow, but venture further out into the sparkling, turquoise water and you'll find coral reefs ideal for snorkelling, scuba diving and dolphin watching.
+With palm-fringed shores and colourful marine life, Zanzibar holidays are perfect for couples, families, and anyone seeking a post-safari beach break.

-The Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar (more properly called Unguja) and Pemba.
-Popular as a post-safari choice, a Zanzibar holiday can also be a great stand-alone escape.
-The main island offers an exceptional diversity of accommodation, from simple beach lodges and small boutique hotels to all-inclusive beach resorts and luxury hotels.
+The Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar (Unguja) and Pemba.
+A Zanzibar holiday package can be a great stand-alone escape or a relaxing add-on after a Tanzania safari.
+The main island offers a wide variety of accommodation: from simple beach lodges and boutique hotels to luxury beach resorts with spa facilities and infinity pools.
+Pemba, quieter and less developed, is a haven for divers and nature lovers.

 Find Map